swapUniba/Deep_CBRS_Amar/README.md

       !python evaluate_results.py datasets/test2id_all_pred.txt predictions

 The cell execution will compute three metrics: precision, recall and f1 score both for the top 5 and the top 10 predictions computed after the testing step and stored in the folder “predictions”.

+##Deep CBRS Amar Revisited
+Some alternative models has been developed for BASIC, MIXED and EXTENDED architecures.
+You can find those new models on _models-alt_ directory.
+Thus, change the training and testing files accordingly, importing the desired models.
+Those new models maintain the same interface.